spatie/laravel-medialibrary/README.md

 from the default collection would be returned)
 - calling `hasMedia()` without a collection name returns true if any given collection contains files (wheres previously it would only return try if files were present in the default collection)
+- the `addMedia`-function has been replaced by a fluent interface.

 ## Contributing